Search

 Please note that at the GCC, we do not charge patients for surgical consultations, virtual or in-person.
 We recognize that many trans, non-binary and gender non-conforming patients experience immense financial barriers to accessing medically necessary gender-affirming care.
 In addition to offering our consultations free of charge, we provide a free insurance concierge service that has successfully secured insurance coverage for over 90% of interested patients.
 To schedule a free surgical consultation, click here.
 For questions about the insurance coverage process, refer to step number five on this list.

 Patients will need a preoperative computerized tomography (CT) scan in order to finalize their surgery plan.
-The CT scan will help your surgeon learn more about your face shape and determine what procedures could be a part of your surgery plan.
-Our office will order your CT scan, and we will do our best to help you find a radiology clinic that is covered by your insurance company.
+The imaging will help your surgeon learn more about your face shape and determine what procedures could be a part of your surgery plan.
+Our office will order your CT scan and we will do our best to help you find a radiology clinic that is covered by your insurance company.
 There are alternative options available for patients who cannot get a CT scan.
+In some instances, you may be asked by your surgeon to obtain facial x-rays instead of a CT scan, which we will also order and assist you with completing.

 If you are hoping to have insurance pay for your surgery, you’ll need to get approval.
 In determining patient eligibility, our office uses the informed consent model and therefore doesn’t require letters of support from therapists.
 However, if you would like your procedure(s) to be covered, the insurance approval process requires provider support letters.
 For more information about the guidelines for mental health provider letters and other requirements for insurance approval, you can look here.